Chapter 0:

 With any luck, if a serial killer is hiding out here, hopefully it’s quick.
 Although knowing the movies, it won’t.

-Kaede looked back towards where Kana stood, underneath the sign indicating the hall behind her led to the ICU.
+Kaede looked back towards where Kana stood, underneath the sign indicating that the hall behind her led to the ICU.
 Turning around again, he saw that the sign for the opposite hall was missing.
 Some mildew outlined where it used to be.

 Not wanting to lose sight of his only company, he moved to face his childhood friend once more, but felt a sharp pain in his throat and began choking.